Skip to content

 Step 3: Define a Pipeline

-Defining a pipeline means telling the DevOps where to store the pipeline definition, where get the tests, what VM to use for execution and what parameters to pass.
+Defining a pipeline means telling Azure DevOps where to store the pipeline definition, where to get the tests, what VM to use for execution, and what parameters to pass.

 Define a Repository

-In the case that you don't have a repository, just define one for the given project:
+In cases where you don't have a repository, simply define one for the given project:

 vstest_rl_pipeline_create_0_preparerepo.png

-If you have a repo, then you may skip this step and use your repository connection on the next step.
+If you have a repo, you may skip this step and use your repository connection in the next step.

 Create a Pipeline Definition